saudiwin/saudiwin.github.io/_posts/2017-01-10-how-we-know-who-we-are.md

 {% include_relative figure/us_evan/Figure_4.html %}

-To see the uncertainy in these estimates, I'll show the points again, except that this time I'll color the points by whether or not the respondent makes more than $150,000.
+To see the uncertainty in these estimates, I'll show the points again, except that this time I'll color the points by whether or not the respondent makes more than $150,000.
 Darker colors indicate higher concentrations of wealthy respondents.
 We see in this chart that there is a clump of dark red in the upper-left corner corresponding to the liberal religion/liberal politics group, but that the clump in the bottom-right corner of conservative religion/conservative politics is much darker.
 In other words, there are wealthy respondents who are liberal politically, but there is a significantly larger group on the conservative end of the spectrum.
 This chart primarily serves to show how the lines reflect trends, not absolutes.
 Some people with high income will be politically liberal even if the majority of wealthy people are conservative.

 {::comment}
 ![plot of chunk income_points](figure/income_points-1.png)